konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 In order to participate in the workshop you have to install Ubuntu GNU/Linux as well as Anaconda and several tools.
-Ubuntu is an operating system that has to be installed intead or in parallel to the operating system that is currently installed on you laptop (e.g. Windows).
+Ubuntu is an operating system that has to be installed instead or in parallel to the operating system that is currently installed on you laptop (e.g. Windows).

 ### Hardware requirements